Gemma's story

 Gemma in her mobility aid with a tracheostomy tube in her neck

-Gemma needed a tracheostomy tube to help her swallow saliva
+Gemma needed a tracheostomy tube to help suction saliva so she could breathe

 Why ºù«Ӱҵ needs your help to make MND history